 - All COVID-19 vaccines are available based on specific age groups

-Johnson & Johnson – a 1-dose vaccine available to anyone 18 and older
+Johnson & Johnson – a 1-dose vaccine and a booster dose are available to anyone 18 and older

-Moderna – a 2-dose vaccine available to anyone 18 and older
+Moderna – a 2-dose vaccine and a booster dose available to anyone 18 and older

 16 to 17 year olds must have written consent if parent/guardian not present when vaccinated